Top Scholarships & Key Resources for Transgender Students

 Eligibility

-Interested students need to be enrolled at an accredited U.S. college or university and maintain a 3.0 GPA.
-Their course of study should be in a healthcare field like nursing, medicine, nutrition, or dentistry.
+Open to students with a 3.0 or higher GPA and enrolled at an accredited U.S. college or university.
+Applicant’s course of study must be in a healthcare field like nursing, medicine, nutrition, or dentistry.

 How to Apply